kevinolega/callcentertrainingtips/_posts/2019-07-20-improve-today.md

 The 1,400 I gave her, allowed them to pay for another dialysis treatment for her dad.

-It extended his life for a two more days.
+It extended his life for two more days.

 I hated myself more for not having enough money.